MaksimZinovev/my-digital-garden/src/site/notes/digital-garden/digital garden MOC.md

 View this note for more details: [[digital-garden/create subdomain in hostinger and connect to vercel app\|create subdomain in hostinger and connect to vercel app]]

-## List of favourite themes and appearance settings
+## List of Favourite Themes and Appearance Settings

 - theme: red graphite
 	- [seanwcom/Red-Graphite-for-Obsidian: A light theme for Obsidian.md, based on Bear.app's Red Graphite theme.](https://github.com/seanwcom/Red-Graphite-for-Obsidian)